annacristinakaringal/Organism_Heirarchy_Tree/README.md

 To Do
 -----
-* Include score of each species in
+* Include score of each species in string representation output
 * Introduce some sort of ordering to the evolutionary tree